tristanlatr/WPWatcher/README.md

 ## Configuration

-The script must use a configuration file.
-If not specified with `--conf <path>` parameter, will try to load `./wpwatcher.conf` or `~/wpwatcher.conf` by default.
+The script must read a configuration file.
+If not specified with `--conf <path>` parameter, will try to load config from file `./wpwatcher.conf` or `~/wpwatcher.conf`.

 All options can be missing from config file expect `wp_sites`